Niharika040/Footwear-Sales-Analytics/README.md

 ---

 ### 3. Gender-Based Preferences
-- **Objective**: Explore product type and brand preferences by gender.
+- **Objective**: Analyze preferences for product type and categories among gender groups to derive insights for marketing and inventory decisions.
 - **Steps**:
   - Filtered data by `Gender` and analyzed preferences  using Pivot Tables and charts.
-  - Created side-by-side bar charts for type and color preferences.
+  - Created pivot table to analyze counts for each product type.
+  - Generated a Clustered Bar Chart to visualize preferences by product type.
-  - Analyzed price preferences using averages and ranges.
+- **Insights and Recommendation**:
+    **Men's Preferences**:
+  - **Running** shoes are the most popular product category for men.
+  - **Casual** and **Skate** are also important but significantly less popular than running shoes.

+    **Women's Preferences**:
+  - **Running** shoes are the most popular product category for women as well, though **Casual** shoes are a close competitor.
+  - Women also have a higher preference for **Skate** and **Walking** products compared to men.

 ---